spiral/docs/grpc/client.md

 # GRPC - Client SDK
-You must generate the client SDK in order to access your endpoints.
-This article is based on proto file described [earlier](/grpc/service.md).
+You must generate the client SDK to access your endpoints.
+This article based on proto file described [earlier](/grpc/service.md).

 ## Prerequisites